vlouf/RCA/README.md

 # Relative Calibration Adjusment technique

+## Disclaimer

+This dataset is supported by a funding from the U.S. Department of Energy as part of the Atmospheric Radiation Measurement (ARM) Climate Research Facility, an Office of Science user facility.

+If you use this dataset to prepare a publication, please consider offering me (Valentin Louf) co-authorship and add the following line in the acknowledgments:

+> This work has been supported by the U.S. Department of Energy Atmospheric Systems Research Program through the grant DE-SC0014063.

+## Reference

+- Louf, V., A. Protat, R. A. Warren, S. M. Collis, D. B. Wolff, S. Raunyiar, C. Jakob, and W. A. Petersen, 2018: An integrated approach to weather radar calibration and monitoring using ground clutter and satellite comparisons.
+J. Atmos.
+Ocean.
+Technol., JTECH-D-18-0007.1, doi:10.1175/JTECH-D-18-0007.1. [http://journals.ametsoc.org/doi/10.1175/JTECH-D-18-0007.1]

+## Theory

 This is a ground radar calibration technique using the monitoring of ground clutters.

-## Theory

 The radar equation is: